mikesnoeren/pd2msn/README.md

 # PD2MSN
 The official PD2MSN repository.

 This repository is based on the mikesnoeren/craft repository, which is an Craft CMS 3 scaffolding project using Tailwind and Alpine.

+**Please keep in mind:** This repository makes use of [TailwindUI](https://tailwindui.com/) which requires a paid licensed to use.

 Below is the entire intact, unmodified README.md from mikesnoeren/craft